-- 1. Ownership papers must be shown on all beef at the time of entry. - 2.
-All beef must be halter broke and be able to be led into the scale at County Fair by the exhibitor for weigh-in.
-If the situation becomes unsafe, it will be at the superintendent's discretion as to how to handle the specific situation. - 3.
+- 1. Ownership papers must be shown on all Market Beef at the time of initial weigh-in to Fair Board member/Fair Manager. - All Market Beef needs to be haltered and led by a person to and from the scale at the initial weigh-in.
+Failure to make an attempt could result in not accepting your nomination for the Pueblo County Fair.
+All beef must be halter broke and be able to be led into the scale by the exhibitor for weigh-in at County fair.
+If the situation becomes unsafe, it will be at the Superintendent/FairBoard Member/Fair Manager discretion as to how to handle the specific situation. - 3.
 Judging for the Feeder Beef and Market Beef will be after the Breeding classes. - 4.
 All beef must be tied and cross-tied with a safety rope/neck rope.
-No day penning of beef animals will be allowed. - 5.
-Night penning will be allowed and pens will be assigned by the beef superintendent. - 6.
+No day penning of market beef animals will be allowed.
+Breeding beef can be day penned. - 5.
+Night penning will be allowed, and pens will be assigned by the beef superintendent. - 6.
 All market steers must be dehorned by initial weigh-in.